FearLessXT/Spring-boot-CRUD/README.md

 # Spring-boot-CRUD
-Spring boot CRUD Operation
+Getting Startd with Spring Boot
-  # Spring Boot CRUD App
+  # Spring Boot CRUD
   A simple CRUD application built with Spring Boot.

   ## Technologies Used